Enabling Cancer Precision Medicine and Research via Rapid and High-Quality Amplicon Sequencing

 To meet the needs of different customers, Paragon Genomics has developed a series of ready-to-use cancer panels including CleanPlex OncoZoom Cancer Hotspot Panel, CleanPlex Tumor Mutational Burden 500 Gene Panel, CleanPlex BRCA1 & BRCA2 Panel, CleanPlex® Hereditary Cancer Panel, and CleanPlex TP53 Panel.

 In addition to ready-to-use panels, Paragon Genomics also offers CleanPlex Custom NGS Panels powered by CleanPlex Technology.
-Researchers and clinicians pick targets or genes that they would like to interrogate, and our experts design and deliver the custom assays in complete kit format (input to sequencing-ready NGS libraries) in just 4 to 6 weeks.
+Researchers and clinicians pick targets or genes that they would like to interrogate, and our experts design and deliver the custom assays in complete kit format (input to sequencing-ready NGS libraries) in just 3 to 4 weeks.
+Our expert bioinformatics design team has experience in designing NGS panels for the following solid tumor cancer types: lung cancer, breast cancer, ovarian cancer, colorectal cancer, prostate cancer, cervical cancer, melanoma, pancreatic cancer and thyroid cancer.
+We have also worked on NGS panels related to the following blood cancer types: leukemia, lymphoma, and myeloma.

 Figure 1.
 CleanPlex DNA Target Enrichment and Library Preparation Workflow